- Find a Trail

 - Get Involved

-Explore the best rated trails in Modesto, CA. Whether you're looking for an easy walking trail or a bike trail like the Dentoni Park Trail and Bear Creek Bikeway.
-With more than 31 trails covering 189 miles you're bound to find a perfect trail for you.
+Explore the best rated trails in Modesto, CA, whether you're looking for an easy walking trail or a bike trail like the Dentoni Park Trail and Dry Creek Trail (Peggy Mensinger Trail) .
+With more than 31 trails covering 190 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 They have just opened a new addition at the West End of the marsh Creek Trail.
 You cross over Concord Avenue and continue on for an approximate mile and a half to near the intersection of Vineyard Parkway.
 And marsh Creek Road